Kappamalone/GoChip8/README.md

 GoChip8 is a chip8 intepreter written for the purposes of learning Golang and SDL2 to some extent.
 It implements the [cowgod reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM) version of the opcodes and as such won't work with all roms.
 However newer games should run fine.
 It features a pretty nifty little debugger that shows all cpu internals and allows for step by step code execution.
+It isn't a perfect emulator, but it was a great learning experience in emulator development and a base for further projects.

 # Installing
   * Get SDL2